This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 Final Thoughts

-- float growth?
+- float growth

-- investment returns?
+- investment returns

-- periodic contrarian rebalancing?
+- periodic contrarian rebalancing

-And over very long periods of time, the choice appears to matter far more than most passive investors realize.
+Those are fundamentally different mechanisms and over very long periods of time, the choice appears to matter far more than most passive investors realize.

 Disclaimer: This blog post is for informational purposes only and should not be considered financial advice.
 Consult with a qualified financial advisor for personalized guidance.